Written and edited by our team of expert legal content writers and reviewed and approved by Attorney Mark O’Mara

 Call Our Orlando Federal Crime Lawyers Today for Assistance

 Nearly all state crimes, such as homicide, fraud, and drug possession, can be tried at the federal level.
-No matter what type of federal offense you have been arrested for, you need an attorney with the vast experience necessary to defend you.
+No matter what type of federal offense you have been arrested for, you need an orlando criminal defense attorney with the vast experience necessary to defend you.
 Reach out to the O’Mara Law Group at 407-413-882 in order to schedule a consultation with our Orlando federal crime lawyers today.

 Contact Our Firm

 “Such a professional and personable firm.
 Everyone treated me with respect throughout my entire process.
 I absolutely dread ever needing the services of an attorney again but I would certainly go straight back to Mark.
 Susan was awesome and she totally got me from day one.
 I can’t begin to say how helpful that was for me.
 Thank you to the entire team!!"

 “By far, the best person, if you ever need an attorney and someone who will always be there for you.
 I am truly proud to have Mark as my attorney, advisor and friend.
 Thanks Mark and Alyssa.
 Michael Hoffman, Attorney at Law and C.P.A."